 BCI also contacted Butchkoski, who provided Esri with the shapefiles he used to make his static maps.
 The data included the date of each suspected or confirmed case of WNS.
 All the data pieces were now in hand to produce the story map application.

 After experimenting with animating the data using Esri's ArcGIS for Desktop, the story map team realized that Butchkoski's static maps showed more detail than was necessary for the story map application.
 Simpler is often better when communicating, especially for the general audience that would use the application.
 To simplify, his data was reduced to a two-color thematic map of suspected and confirmed cases, along with the date information used to drive the animation.
-Watch this video of an early version of the story and how the animation was created using ArcGIS for Desktop.

 The next step was to publish the local data as web services for use in the final application.
 Data on the counties with reported cases of white-nose syndrome in bats was published using an instance of ArcGIS for Server in the Amazon cloud, and the bat habitat ranges were published using cloud-based ArcGIS Online hosted services.
 From there, it was a matter of deciding what basemap to use (the Esri World Topographic Map was the final choice) and testing different color schemes and transparencies.